JoeShep/ruby-cal-project/README.md

 This is an exercise in test-driven development (TDD).
 When completed, this program will contain integration tests and unit tests that confirm the functionality of the methods.

+May 3 update:
+Calendar program now runs!
+Need to figure out how to fix spacing issue when a week contains both single and double digit dates.
+Also need to refine tests so they all pass with current code.

 May 1 update:
 Current files reflect transition from small, isolated methods to larger, integrated methods.
 Still writing and updating unit tests to reflect the changing methods.